ElevenLabs: Products

+Voice Library

 Voice Library is the company's feature for sharing unique voice profiles created using their Voice Design technology.
 These pre-designed voice profiles allow users to select a voice that best suits their needs, rather than creating one from scratch.
 There are now more than 1,000 community-created voices in the library.
 Another tool called VoiceLab allows users to clone voices from just a few short snippets of audio and can create entirely new synthetic voices.

+AI Speech Classifier

 On 20 June 2023, ElevenLabs released an AI recognition tool called the AI Speech Classifier, which it claims is the first of its kind.
 The tool is accessible through an API and designed to determine if an uploaded audio sample originates from ElevenLabs' proprietary AI technology.
 The company has expressed its intention to collaborate with other AI developers in creating a universal detection system that could be adopted industry-wide.

+Projects

 In July 2023, ElevenLabs announced "Projects", a tool for creating long-form spoken content such as audiobooks and dialogue segments with contextually-aware synthetic or custom voices.
 The tool was released in September.
 In August, ElevenLabs expanded its voice generation capabilities to 28 languages.
 Using an in-house AI model, it automatically detects languages like Korean, Dutch, and Vietnamese, allowing for "emotionally rich" multilingual speech generation.
 The company also announced that its technology had officially exited its beta phase.

+AI Dubbing and voice products

-In October 2023, ElevenLabs presented "AI Dubbing," a tool that is able to translate speech into more than 20 languages.
+In October 2023, ElevenLabs presented "AI Dubbing", a tool that is able to translate speech into more than 20 languages.
 The feature is capable of preserving the speaker's original voice, emotions, and intonation, by employing proprietary methods to handle tasks like noise removal, speaker differentiation, transcription, and synchronization of translated speech with the original audio.

-In May 2024, ElevenLabs shared samples from their text-to-music model, though it is not yet available for public use.
+In May 2024, ElevenLabs shared samples from their text-to-music model, which became available for public use in July 2025.
 In June 2024, ElevenLabs released the ElevenLabs Reader App on iOS and Android which allows users to listen to articles, PDFs, and ePubs with AI Voices on their phone.
 In July 2024, ElevenLabs released "Voice Isolator" which removes background noise from audio.
 In November 2024, they released Conversational AI, a developer platform for launching interactive voice agents.
 In February 2025, the company introduced a new platform that enables authors to create and publish AI-generated audiobooks directly on its Reader app.
 Later that month, the company released Scribe, a speech-to-text model that transcribes audio with character-level timestamps and speaker diarization with industry-leading word error rate according to internal benchmarks and third party tests from Artificial Analysis.

 In June 2025, ElevenLabs released Eleven v3, a new text-to-speech model that supports more than 70 languages, natural multi-speaker dialogue, and audio tags like [excited], [whispers], and [sighs].